DorottyaB96/DorottyaB96.github.io/README.md

 - Selected academic essays and reports that highlight my analytical thinking and domain knowledge.

-- Progress of my master's thesis about the "The Impact of High Renewable Production Days on Electricity Spot Prices: A Comparative Analysis of the Nordic Market"

-- Coding projects and scripts that demonstrate my technical proficiency in Python, SQL, and R.
+- Coding projects and scripts that demonstrate my technical proficiency in Python.

-Contents:
+# Contents

-Academic Essays and Reports
+Academic Essays and Reports:

-Relationship between sustainability and profitability in the oil and gas industry in the European Union - BSc Project
+- Relationship between sustainability and profitability in the oil and gas industry in the European Union - BSc Project

-Price changing factors in the European natural gas market and how does it affect the renewable energy market - Seminar project
+- Price changing factors in the European natural gas market and how does it affect the renewable energy market - Seminar project

-Coding Projects
+Coding Projects:

-Time Series Analysis of Energy Prices:

-"Forecasting intraday power prices using ARIMA models."
+- Time Series Analysis of Energy Prices: "Forecasting intraday power prices using ARIMA models."

-Power Price Forecasting Using Machine Learning:

-"Implementing regression-based models to predict spot prices."
+- Power Price Forecasting Using Machine Learning: "Implementing regression-based models to predict spot prices."

-Feel free to connect with me via:
+# Feel free to connect with me via:

 LinkedIn: https://www.linkedin.com/in/dorottya-bereczki/